 The Bosque Seco Biosphere Reserve is located in southwestern Ecuador.
-The dry forests located within the reserve are the most extensive and best preserved in the country; however, their rarity makes them a conservation priority: 97% of dry forest ecosystems are on the verge of extinction.
+The dry forests within the reserve are the most extensive and best preserved in the country; however, their rarity makes them a conservation priority.

-The region covered by the biosphere reserve is highly diverse in terms of relief.
-The higher lands such as the Palta and Celica cantons are characterized by a marked mountainous structure, while the western parts include the hills of the Pindal and Las Lajas cantons, and plains for agricultural production in Puyango, Zapotillo and Macara among others.
+The region covered by the Biosphere Reserve is highly diverse in terms of relief.
+The higher lands, such as the Paltas and Celica cantons, are characterized by a marked mountainous structure.
+At the same time, the western parts include the hills of the Pindal and Las Lajas cantons and plains for agricultural production in Puyango, Zapotillo and Macara, among others.

 Due to these and other characteristics, climate regulation and water provision are among the most important ecosystem services present in the biosphere reserve.
 In particular, the reserve ensures water regulation for the Catamayo-Chira and Puyango Tumbes binational basins.